danirod-live/pascal2c/README.txt

 * parser2_simple_type currently does not accept ranges such as 'a'..'z'

 * simple_type may treat numbers as ranges even without a range

+* parser2_expression should accept a function with no arguments but with parens. greet() should be a valid expression.